Lil’ Kim Shows Off Hourglass Figure In Fiery Red Dress & Snake-Print Boots

 “Love you queen.
 I’m so happy you’re back,” another shared.

-“Queen Bee! you are SLAYING!” a third mentioned adding a flame emoji.
+“Queen Bee! you are SLAYING!” a third mentioned, adding a flame emoji.

 “Looking finer and finer each day,” a fourth fan remarked.